dlang/DIPs/README.md

    or e-mails.
 That will greatly reduce amount of back-and-forth changes in the DIP pull request later.

+## Advices for writing great DIPs

+Writing good informative DIP with solid chances to get approved is very hard work - it is often underestimated how much effort is expected to be put into writing one.

+1. Focus on answering "why" question as much as explain "what".
+At this stage of language development a change has to bring a great value and any doubt will be likely be treated in favor of rejecting.

+2. Be very pedantic and formal in describing required language/compiler changes.
+For example, make separate sections for grammar changes, semantic changes, expected compiler error messages and so on.
+DIP should provide a detailed design documentation for compile developer willing to implement it.

+3. Research any alternative approaches to solving same problem and explain your choice.
+If there are any relevant success or failure stories in other programming languages, consider referring to them with explanation of how it applies to D.

+4. Showing example of real-world project that could benefit from the improvement can greatly improve its chances to be accepted.
+D is intended to be a practical language and one of recurring questions when new changes are considered is "does it really make real projects better?".
+If that is not possible, try designing code examples with intention to answer the very same question.

+5. Be prepared for a lot of work.
+There are always many ideas proposed but much less developers commited to pursuing the idea to final stages of evaluation.
+DIP system is _not_ for submitting ideas but for formal approval of language changes.

 ## DIPs by the D language authors

 Language changes initiated by language authors are also supposed to go through